 Letter of Intent (by parents – as application letter)

-Proof of income of parents/guardians (latest annual ITR OR, certificate of employment, affidavit of source of income stating average monthly earnings or support, certificate of non-filling of ITR OR, or municipal certificate of non-employment.
+Proof of income of parents/guardians (latest annual ITR OR, certificate of employment, affidavit of the source of income stating average monthly earnings or support, certificate of non-filling of ITR OR, or municipal certificate of non-employment.

-If applicable, a copy of parents’ Credit Card Billing Statements for the last two (2) months.
+If applicable, a copy of parents’ credit card billing statements for the last two (2) months.

 APPLICATION PROCEDURE

-All grade 7 applicants must submit all Education Service Contracting (ESC) requirements.
-For grade 11 applicants, he/she must submit all Senior High School Voucher Program requirements.
+All Grade 7 applicants must submit all Education Service Contracting (ESC) requirements.
+For Grade 11 applicants, he/she must submit all Senior High School Voucher Program requirements.
 If the applicant is already a grantee, submit an ESC or SHS Voucher Transfer Out Certificate.

 RENEWAL PROCEDURE